edgedb/edgedb/docs/edgeql/for.rst

     default::Hero {id: d7d7f8c0-40ae-11ec-87b1-6b8685d56610}
   }

-This statements iterates through each name in the list of names.
+This statement iterates through each name in the list of names.
 Inside the loop, ``hero_name`` is bound to a ``str`` singleton, so it can be assigned to ``Hero.name``.